betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 # Inclusive Language Resources
 <!--deck text start-->
-Phrases like *sanity check*,  *tipping point*, or *grandfathered in* are not unheard of in software projects.
-If we knew such phrases had their roots in oppressive or genocidal history, or if we knew they had the effect of normalizing or perpetuating historical injustices, would we still use them?
+If we knew terms and phrases we commonly use such as, for example, *sanity check*,  *tipping point*, or *grandfathered* had the effect of normalizing or perpetuating historical systemic biases, would we still use them?
 <!--deck text end-->

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86 "Mark C. Miller GitHub Profile")